viktormiok/TempOseq_CarcinoChemMCF-7/README.md

 # Scope

-Differential gene expression and pathway analysis of MCF-7 cell lines exposed to multiple chemicals belonging to specific chemical classes at different doses under estrogen-starved and treated conditions employing breast cancer panel targeting 500 genes using TempO-Seq platform and a targeted gene expression panel, Breast Carcinogen Screen (BCScreen).
+Differential gene expression and pathway analysis of MCF-7 cell lines exposed to multiple chemicals belonging to specific chemical classes at varying doses under estrogen-starved and treated conditions, employing a breast cancer panel targeting 500 genes using the TempO-Seq platform and a targeted gene expression panel, Breast Carcinogen Screen (BCScreen).

 The study aims to identify mechanisms of potential breast carcinogens using targeted expression profiling, differential expression, and pathway analysis.